TW-ASMP/EIW/README.md

 This section contains instructions for particular steps in EIW usage that may not be immediately intuitive.
 The other steps, perceived by TW to be straightforward are not included.
 In other words, this is not a complete or comprehensive instruction set.

-## Consultant and Contractor: Enabling Excel Macro
+## Enabling Excel Macro

+> Audience: Consultant and Contractor

 The EIW is a VBA macro-enabled spreadsheet; upon opening the EIW, you must enable the Excel macros.
 You can find more instructions from Microsoft in the links below.

 ​	[Enable or disable macros in Microsoft 365 files - Microsoft Support](https://support.microsoft.com/en-us/office/enable-or-disable-macros-in-microsoft-365-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6)

-## Consultant: Documenting Asset Changes
+## Documenting Asset Changes

+> Audience: Consultant

 Each row on the **Asset** worksheet represents one of the following asset changes.